seanreed1111/sql-recipes/recipes.md

 For each row in the states table, the statement SELECTs rows in which the state has a statehood value in the same year, not including that state itself.
 For rows HAVING no such match, the LEFT JOIN forces the output to contain a row anyway, with all the s2 columns set to NULL.
 Those rows identify the states with no other state that joined the Union in the same year.

 ---
-Producing Master-Detail Lists and Summaries
+Producing Master-Detail Lists and SUMmaries
 Problem
-Two related tables have a master-detail relationship, and you want to produce a list that shows each master row with its detail rows or a list that produces a summary of the detail rows for each master row.
+Two related tables have a master-detail relationship, and you want to produce a list that shows each master row with its detail rows or a list that produces a SUMmary of the detail rows for each master row.

 Solution
 This is a one-to-many relationship.
 The solution to this problem involves a join, but the type of join depends on the question you want answered.
 To produce a list con- taining only master rows for which some detail row exists, use an inner join based on the primary key in the master table.
 To produce a list that includes entries for all master rows, even those that have no detail rows, use an outer join.